ppy/osu-wiki/news/2019/2019-01-16-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2019-01-16-beatmap-spotlights-autumn-2018/catch/dearest.jpg)](https://osu.ppy.sh/beatmapsets/842871)

-The ultimate duo, consisting of ::Ascendance::{ user=2931883 } and [Fii](https://osu.ppy.sh/users/3922569), is back once again with their rendition of supercell's "My Dearest".
-Featuring an impressive storyboard by ::Storyboarder::{ user=6124671 } and [PoNo](https://osu.ppy.sh/users/4610047), the map is quite the experience and manages to keep bringing fun and engaging patterns for its entire duration, making the map fly by.
+The ultimate duo, consisting of ::Ascendance::{ user=2931883 } and ::Fii::{ user=3922569 }, is back once again with their rendition of supercell's "My Dearest".
+Featuring an impressive storyboard by ::Storyboarder::{ user=6124671 } and ::PoNo::{ user=4610047 }, the map is quite the experience and manages to keep bringing fun and engaging patterns for its entire duration, making the map fly by.
 Make sure to check this map out, as it is a definite highlight when it comes to these two mappers.

 [![](/wiki/shared/news/2019-01-16-beatmap-spotlights-autumn-2018/catch/gensou.jpg)](https://osu.ppy.sh/beatmapsets/699439)